ReneNyffenegger/cpp-webserver/README.md

 ## Compiling & Running the Webserver

-The suppliead `compile.mingw.bat` should compile the sources into `WebServer.exe`.
+The supplied `compile.mingw.bat` should compile the sources into `WebServer.exe`.

 This executable, when started, listens on port 8080 (`http://localhost:8080`).